digitalservicebund/a2j-rechtsantragstelle/doc/adr/0019-user-uploaded-file-storage.md

 ## Proposal

 We store the actual file in bucket storage, and the accompanying metadata along with the user's session data in Redis.
-The flow might look someting like this:
+The flow might look something like this:

 1. User clicks upload button.
 API request to bucket storage is made with the file and session ID/some hash of the current session to link the two together.
    1. Upon failure, display error to user